google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/start-from-scratch.md

 By default, your site will be available at [http://localhost:1313](http://localhost:1313/).
 When encountering problems, have a look at the [known issues](/docs/getting-started/known_issues/#macos) on MacOS.

 You may get Hugo errors for missing parameters and values when you try to build your site.
-These errors will go away once you did your basic site configuration as described in the next chapter.
+These errors will go away once you complete basic site configuration as described in the next section.

 ## Basic site configuration